composes, writes, records and plays music.

 (*1988, Lübeck/Germany) is a musician and

-composer based in Iceland, Germany and mainland Europe.
+composer based in Iceland, mainland Europe and elsewhere.
 Alongside his solo and band projects he also works on music for installations, performances, film and radio.

 Over the last years Julius Pollux has been diving into experiments that combine music

 and spoken word, exploring other elements of the human voice, of expression and